nanaofosu/job-matching-embeddings/README.md

 ## Contributing

-Feel free to fork this repository and contribute by submitting pull requests.
-For major changes, please open an issue first to discuss what you would like to change.
+Contributions are welcome!
+Please open an issue if you encounter a bug, or a pull request if you have an improvement to suggest.

 ## License
 This project is licensed under the MIT License.